microsoft/pbiworkshops/Query Folding In An Hour/README.md

 ### SQL Server

-Download the Lightweight - AvendtureWorksLT2019
+Download and restore of the Lightweight editions of - AdventureWorksLT*

 Website: https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure